hansb001/20MinuteCognitveApp/README.md

 ##Wrap up##

 In this 20 minute workshop you got hopefully an idea on how to write a cognitive app with just little effort.
 This is surely not a complete application, but you can use this as a starting point to build a more advanced application, maybe in combination with other data sources and Watson services.

+Please make sure you stop the app, tone analyzer will continue working and will take a lot of your resources especially when you have a paid account!